 Week 1 Reflection Friday 31st January 2020

 This week has been a bit of struggle for me , I admit.
 I hadn’t realised until I attended the first seminar just how far behind I was on working on the weeks concepts.
 I had watched the videos, and printed off the transcripts, but attending the seminar was like listening to people talking a different language.
 By the time I had worked out what was going on, the subject had moved on to something else.
-It wasn’t necessarily that I wasn’t able to understand what was being discussed (but there was an element of that with some specifics) but that the vocabulary wasn’t as readily accessible in my brain as it was for some of the other students, it was taking me time to access the correct vocabulary, by which time the conversation had evolved more or moved on.
+It wasn’t necessarily that I wasn’t able to understand what was being discussed (but there was an element of that) but that the vocabulary wasn’t as readily accessible in my brain as it was for some of the other students, it was taking me time to access the correct vocabulary, by which time the conversation had evolved more or moved on.
 Even concepts like Modernism and post modernism that I have read about, know about, and experienced many times, seemed to be moving slowly in my head.
 I came away from the seminar, feeling quite deflated but determined to catch up.

 I have decided to add in here my notes, & selected quotes, on and from the texts for ease of reference later on in the module and indeed the course.

 Barthes 1977 – the channel of transmission.
 Relates to how images are harnessed into differing contexts/communications.

 Emission – Me

 Reception – the public that consumes the image

 “the structure of the photograph is not an isolated structure; it is in communication with at least one other structure, namely the text, title , caption or article.” ( Barthes, 1977. pg 16 )

 Bate discusses the interwoven and overlapping contexts of the image and how they are everywhere and in everything in the modern day.
 (Bate : 2013)